Ceratizit Pro Cycling

-Ceratizit Pro Cycling (UCI code: CTC) is a professional women's cycling team, based in Kempten, Germany, which competes in elite road bicycle racing events such as the UCI Women's World Tour.
+Ceratizit Pro Cycling (UCI code: CTC) was a professional women's cycling team, based in Kempten, Germany, which competed in elite road bicycle racing events such as the UCI Women's World Tour.
+The team ceased racing in September 2025 after the Ceratizit Group concluded its sponsorship.

 History

 The team was founded in 2014 as an amateur club team in Sheffield / UK competing in regional and national races with the occasional UCI level race.
 After three years the team was transformed from an amateur team into a professional UCI team, and is invited to compete in major races all over Europe.
 The team itself no longer consists purely of British riders.
 Since 2019 the team includes women of seven different countries (Germany, Austria, Netherlands, Italy, Spain, France and Canada) giving it an even greater international flavour.
 2019 saw a big expansion and inclusion of high-level riders into the team roster such as Kirsten Wild, Lisa Brennauer and Ane Santesteban.
 Due this expansion the team made the step-up into the top 10 of the UCI-ranking, with a ranking of 7th place.
 In 2020 the team signed Maria Giulia Confalonieri of Italy and Julie Leth of Denmark, both double European Champions.